-NUR 180/ 180L Introduction to Adult Health (16) Prerequisite: NUR 150/150L, NUR 155
+NUR 180/180L: Introduction to Adult Health (16)

+Prerequisite: NUR 150/150L, NUR 155

-The course focuses on the practical nurse's use of the nursing process and evidence-based nursing practice in the care of patients with psycho-social, perioperative, cardiovascular, immunologic, hematologic, respiratory, musculoskeletal. circulatory. metabolic. endocrine. elimination, skin integrity, sensory, reproductive, and neurologic function. in acute care and long-term settings, including administration of medication under the supervision of the faculty.
+The course focuses on the practical nurse's use of the nursing process and evidence-based nursing practice in the care of patients with psycho-social, perioperative, cardiovascular, immunologic, hematologic, respiratory, musculoskeletal, circulatory, metabolic, endocrine, elimination, skin integrity, sensory, reproductive, and neurologic function in the acute care and long-term settings.
 Basic comprehensive nursing concepts will also be utilized in the care of patients, families, and the community, with emphasis on Mental Health nursing and the role of Public Health Nurse/Community Health Nurse in the prevention of disease and maintenance of optimum health for patients of all ages.
-Medications and intravenous fluids will be administered under the supervision of the faculty.
-Students will be supervised by their instructor with a ratio of 6:1 at all clinical sites.
+All treatments performed, medications and intravenous fluids administered will be under the supervision of the faculty.
+A safe practice of faculty to student ratio is 1:5 at all clinical sites.
 Students must pass all nursing math, theory, and clinical components in order to pass the course and continue to the next semester.
 (Note: 9 lecture credits, 7 clinical laboratory credits)

-NUR 190/ 190L Family/Child Nursing (8) Prerequisite: NUR 180/180L
+NUR 190/190L: Family/Child Nursing (8)

+Prerequisite: NUR 180/180L

 The course focuses on the practical nurse's use of the nursing process to apply nursing theory and skills to assist childbearing families, newborns, pediatric patients and their families from varied cultural backgrounds.
 Knowledge is applied in patient care situations in obstetrical and acute pediatric care setting, including health teaching and administration of medications under the supervision of the faculty.
+A safe practice of faculty to student ratio is 1:5 at all clinical sites.
 The course is 10 weeks in length and is offered during the summer.
-Students will be supervised by their instructor with a ratio of 6:1 at all clinical sites.
-Students must pass all nursing math theory and clinical components in order to pass the course and continue to the next semester.
+Students must pass all nursing math, theory and clinical components.
 (Note: 5 lecture credits, 3 clinical laboratory credits)

-NUR 200/200L LPN Transitioning to Registered Nursing (RN) (5)
+NUR 200/200L: LPN Transitioning to Registered Nursing (RN) (5)

-Prerequisites Accepted into the RN program
+Prerequisites Accepted into the RN program PHM200

 Nursing Transition is an intensive technical skill and writing course.
-It is the initial course that exposes the returning Licensed Practical Nurse or continuing student to the second year of the nursing program the emphasis is placed on the professional role of the registered nurse and expanded use of the nursing process.
+It is the initial course that exposes the returning Licensed Practical Nurse (LPN) to the second year of the nursing program.
+The emphasis is placed on the professional role of the registered nurse and expanded use of the nursing process and functions of clinical judgment.
 The course further focuses on the use of evidence-based nursing practice to assist patients meet the needs related to alterations or in maintaining wellness of biological, psychological, spiritual, and cultural functioning.
 Knowledge of basic nursing skills and administration of medication will be assessed under the supervision of the faculty.
-Students will be supervised by their instructor with a ratio of 6:1 at all clinical sites.
+A safe practice of faculty to student ratio is 1:5 at all clinical sites.
 Students must pass all nursing math, theory and clinical components in order to pass the course and continue to the next semester.
 (Note: 3 lecture credits, 2 clinical laboratory credits)

-NUR 203 Maternal-Newborn Nursing (3) Prerequisite: Accepted to the RN program
+NUR 203: Maternal-Newborn Nursing (3)

+Prerequisite: Accepted to the RN program

 The course introduces in-depth nursing concepts related to the childbearing experience and the maternal roles Nursing theory focuses on the application of the nursing process and evidence-based nursing in the care of mothers and newborn.
+Treatments and medications will be administered with supervision of the faculty.
+A safe practice of faculty to student ratio is 1:5 at all clinical sites.
+Students must pass all nursing math, theory, and clinical components in order to pass the course and continue in the program.
 The course is taken the first six weeks of the semester.
 (Note: 3 lecture credits)

-NUR 204 Nursing of Children (3) Prerequisite: NUR 203
+NUR 204: Nursing of Children (3)

+Prerequisite: NUR 203